 Sydney University was followed by three years in Alice Springs, then several years in London, France and New Guinea.
 I met many people: I would sit at the Union Refectory at Sydney University with Malcolm Turnbull, Kathy Fulton, David Marr and Stephen Neall.
 I went to a poetry group where Dorothy Porter presided.
 I met Clive James, AD Hope in London, the ageing Countess Korolyi in the south of France, Prince Charles in Alice Springs.
 I was taken to the Groucho Club.
 When I returned to Australia I formed close friendships with Geraldine Brooks, Richard Glover, Debra Oswald and many more.
 I was in no way deprived of good company.
 But as time moves on there are two trifling tics which remain on my carcase and refuse to drop.
 The first is the naked Swede that wandered the jungles of New Guinea with a briefcase under his arm.
 The second was the Australian artist, Sam Atyeo, whom I met in Nice all those years ago.
 He was growing roses to supplement his income while bemoaning his lack of recognition in Australia.
 Sam had displayed an early commitment to cubism which had become doctrinaire in the south of France.
 He lived to proselytise the virtues of abstraction.
 He gave me a piece of advice which I treasure, but which was probably meant for himself.
 ‘You have to remember this: as an artist you have to keep your refrigerator full.’
 He had had to leave his country, fight for his abstractions, keep on painting, and instruct youngsters like myself not to give up when things got difficult and the granary stores were under threat.

 Four novels later, I adopted seven year old twin girls from Sri Lanka at the age of 37 (sadly, at the same age their mother died four years earlier}.
 This has been a challenge and a privilege.
 A mid-life grenade that when stepped on completely transformed the artist’s idyll.
 The marriage limped along for seven years, and after twenty four years ended in divorce.
-It was a time of reckoning, a veritable Stalinist purge of the old order of things.
+It was a time of reckoning.
 I was now working full time and writing in secret fleeting moments.
 My lover was not the nubile young thing, but the ancient tradition of words coaxed out of their hidey holes and onto reluctant pages.
 I still managed, don’t ask me how, to write a musical, which thanks to the input of the talented people of Kiama and the Illawarra eventually made its way to New York, to the very same theatre Fanny Brice (the subject of Funny Girl with Barbra Streisand) had performed.
 The big lesson for me as a result of this time, just before the twin towers came down, in August 2001 was the value of collaboration, the sheer wonder of not having to work alone.
 It also gave me a real intimation of the power of tradition.
 We are not alone and are indebted for every feather that allows our work to take flight.

 These were the years of exile, hard work and writing books that no one seemed to want.
 Celebrity was the foundation for the new order of things.
 Attention spans were the length of a kitten slap and a new barbarism emerged as people fought for prime time.
 If we had lost most wars since 1945 then we would have to take the fight to a virtual space.
 I’m not sure it’s working for we are quite literal creatures.
 Let’s hope we can find virtue in the virtual.